albar965/albar965.github.io/littlenavmap-faq.md

 #### _Little Navmap_ or _Little Navconnect_ pop up quickly and vanish [**▲**](#top) [🔗](#start-monitor) {#start-monitor}

 Chances are that you attached a monitor recently and removed or disconnected it afterwards.
-The progam still opens on the vanished monitor since the screen space is still valid in the operating system.
+The program still opens on the vanished monitor since the screen space is still valid in the operating system.

 Remove the monitor from the system settings or check if it still present.
 _Little Navmap_ or _Little Navconnect_ will relocate their main windows once they detect that they are off space.